lowe-lowing/trullo/README.md

 ## Introduction

 This is a simple task management app I built using Node.js, Express, and Prisma with a PostgreSQL database.
 It allows users to create projects, add tasks, and manage them.
-There are different user roles like Admin and Default User, and only admins can manage users.
+There are two different user roles Admin and Default, only admins can manage users.

-Why I Chose PostgreSQL
+## Why I Chose PostgreSQL

-## I chose PostgreSQL as the database because:

 - Easy to Use: I find it straightforward to set up and use, especially with Prisma.
 - Supports Relationships: The app needs to handle relationships between users, projects, and tasks, and PostgreSQL is good for that.